 We have experienced negative publicity and consumer sentiment as a result of statements by the Company's founder and former spokesperson John H. Schnatter in late 2017 and in July 2018, which contributed to our negative sales results in 2018.
 Mr. Schnatter resigned as Chairman of the Board on July 11, 2018, the same day that the media reported certain controversial statements made by Mr. Schnatter.
 A Special Committee of the Board of Directors consisting of all of the independent directors (the "Special Committee") was formed on July 15, 2018 to evaluate and take action with respect to all of the Company's relationships and arrangements with Mr. Schnatter.
 In addition, on July 27, 2018, the Company announced that the Board's Lead Independent Director, Olivia F. Kirtley, had been unanimously appointed by the Board of Directors to serve as Chairman of the Company's Board of Directors.
-Following its formation, the Special Committee terminated Mr. Schnatter's Founder Agreement, which defined his role in the Company, among other things, as advertising and brand spokesperson for the Company's existing processes, policies and systems related to diversity and inclusion, supplier and vendor engagement and Papa John's culture, which is substantially complete.
-The Special Committee has delivered recommendations resulting from the audit to Company management, who will implement the recommendations, including initiatives, including a new advertising and marketing campaign.
+Following its formation, the Special Committee terminated Mr. Schnatter's Founder Agreement, which defined his role in the Company, among other things, as advertising and brand spokesperson for the Company.
+The Special Committee, among other things, oversaw the previously announced external audit and investigation of all the Company's existing processes, policies and systems related to diversity and inclusion, supplier and vendor engagement and Papa John's culture, which is substantially complete.
+The Special Committee has delivered recommendations resulting from the audit to Company management, who will implement the recommendations, including initiatives and training regarding Diversity, Equity, and Inclusion.
+The Company is also implementing various branding and marketing initiatives, including a new advertising and marketing campaign.